james11k/WeatherWise-App/GEdit-Bench/EVAL.md

      ```

 2. Generate and Organize Your Images
-   - Generate images following the example code in `generate_image_example.py`
-   - Organize your generated images in the following directory structure:
+   - Generate and Organize your generated images in the following directory structure:
      ```
      results/
-     ├── method_name/
+     ├── {method_name}/
      │   └── fullset/
-     │       └── edit_task/
+     │       └── {edit_task}/
      │           ├── cn/  # Chinese instructions
      │           │   ├── key1.png
      │           │   ├── key2.png